rss2023/web-prod/index.md

 focused week of single-track presentations, workshops, poster sessions, tutorials!
 This year, as always, we solicit your best work.

-RSS 2023 will be held in Daeugu, South Korea in the week Jun 23 - Jun 28, 2023.
+RSS 2023 will be held in Daegu, South Korea in the week Jun 23 - Jun 28, 2023.

 ### Timeline